Shubhamjain27/shubhamblog/content/posts/blog17.md

 description: "How I am being reshaped at Plaksha"
 ---

 Exactly one month back I packed my bags and moved outside home for the first time in my life.
 I learned more in this one month than the previous 6 months combined.
-I feel fellowships are really helpful in shaping one as a person, and for discovering and questioning oneself.
-And Plaksha is (imho) the most unique and comprehensive fellowship because of equal focus on tech - equipping us with tools so that we can actually execute on our ideas.
+Fellowships are really helpful in shaping one as a person, and for discovering and questioning oneself.
+And Plaksha is (imho) the most unique and comprehensive(aka best!)fellowship because of equal focus on tech - equipping us with tools so that we can actually execute on our ideas.
 I'll list down some things which I learned -

 1. People are not their Linkedin.
 There is so much more to a person than their past, for eg - what they value in life, how they see things, how they work etc. During the start of the fellowship, I used to start my conversations by asking about their work experience.
 I have stopped caring about that anymore.
 People with zero work ex and 8 years work ex are just the same here.